A message on the topic of biological death. Main signs of clinical death

 • cessation of brain activity.

-Let's consider them in detail, how it looks in reality and how it manifests itself.
+Let's look at them in detail, how it looks in reality and how it manifests itself.

-• The cessation of the heartbeat also has the definition of "asystole", which means the absence of activity from the heart and activity, which is shown on the bioelectric indicators of the cardiogram.
-Manifested by the inability to hear the pulse on both carotid arteries on the sides of the neck.
+• The cessation of heartbeat also has the definition of “asystole,” which means the absence of cardiac activity and activity, as shown on the bioelectrical indicators of the cardiogram.
+It is manifested by the inability to hear the pulse in both carotid arteries on the sides of the neck.

-• The cessation of breathing, which is defined in medicine as "apnea", is recognized by the cessation of the movement up and down the chest, as well as the absence of visible traces of fogging on the mirror brought to the mouth and nose, which inevitably appear when breathing is present.
+• The cessation of breathing, which is defined in medicine as “apnea,” is recognized by the cessation of up and down movement of the chest, as well as the absence of visible traces of fogging on a mirror brought to the mouth and nose, which inevitably appear when breathing is present.

-• The cessation of brain activity, which has medical term"Coma", characterized by a complete lack of consciousness and reaction to light from the pupils, as well as reflexes to any stimuli.
+• The cessation of brain activity, which has medical term“coma”, characterized by a complete lack of consciousness and reaction to light from the pupils, as well as reflexes to any irritants.

-At the stage of clinical death, the pupils are steadily dilated, regardless of the illumination, skin have a pale lifeless tint, the muscles throughout the body are relaxed, there are no signs of the slightest tone.
+At the stage of clinical death, the pupils are persistently dilated, regardless of illumination, skin have a pale, lifeless tint, the muscles throughout the body are relaxed, there are no signs of the slightest tone.

 Remember!
-The less time has passed from the cessation of heartbeat and breathing, the more chances there are to bring the deceased back to life - the rescuer has only 3-5 minutes on average at his disposal!
-Sometimes in conditions low temperatures this period is extended to a maximum of 8 minutes.
+The less time has passed since the cessation of heartbeat and breathing, the greater the chance of bringing the deceased back to life - the rescuer has only 3 to 5 minutes on average!
+Sometimes in conditions low temperatures this period increases to a maximum of 8 minutes.

-Biological human death means the final cessation of the existence of a person's personality, since it is characterized by irreversible changes in his body caused by a long absence biological processes inside the body.
+Biological human death means the final cessation of the existence of a person’s personality, since it is characterized by irreversible changes in his body caused by prolonged absence biological processes inside the body.

-This stage is determined by early and late signs of true dying.
+This stage is determined by early and later signs of true dying.

-To the early initial signs characterizing biological death that overtook a person no later than 1 hour, include:
+To the early ones initial signs, characterizing biological death that overtook a person no later than 1 hour, include:

-• on the part of the eye cornea, first clouding - for 15 - 20 minutes, and then drying;
+• on the side of the eye cornea, clouding first occurs for 15 to 20 minutes, and then dries out;

-• from the side of the pupil - the effect of "cat's eye".
+• from the side of the pupil - the “cat's eye” effect.

-In practice, it looks like this.
-In the first minutes after the onset of irrevocable biological death, if you look at the eye carefully, you can notice on its surface the illusion of a floating ice floe, turning into a further clouding of the color of the iris, as if it is covered with a thin veil.
+In practice it looks like this.
+In the first minutes after the onset of irreversible biological death, if you look at the eye carefully, you can notice on its surface the illusion of a floating piece of ice, which turns into a further clouding of the color of the iris, as if it is covered with a thin veil.

-Then the phenomenon of the "cat's eye" becomes apparent, when, with slight squeezing on the sides eyeball the pupil takes the form of a narrow slit, which is never observed in a living person.
-Doctors called this symptom "Beloglazov's symptom".
+Then the “cat’s eye” phenomenon becomes apparent when, with slight squeezing on the sides eyeball the pupil takes the form of a narrow slit, which is never observed in a living person.
+Doctors call this sign “Beloglazov’s symptom.”
 Both of these signs indicate the onset of the final phase of death no later than 1 hour.

-Late signs by which biological death that has overtaken a person are recognized include the following:
+Late signs by which biological death has overtaken a person are recognized include the following:

-• complete dryness of the mucous and skin integuments;
+• complete dryness of the outer mucous membranes and skin;

 • cooling of the deceased body and its cooling to the temperature of the surrounding atmosphere;

-• the appearance of cadaveric spots in the sloping zones;
+• the appearance of cadaveric spots in sloping areas;

 • cadaveric decomposition.

-Biological death alternately affects organs and systems, therefore it is also extended in time.
-The cells of the brain and its membranes are the first to die - it is this fact that makes further resuscitation inexpedient, since full life it will not be possible to return a person, although the rest of the tissues are still viable.
+Biological death alternately affects organs and systems, and therefore is also extended over time.
+The cells of the brain and its membranes die first - it is this fact that makes further resuscitation impractical, since full life It will no longer be possible to bring a person back, although the remaining tissues are still viable.

-The heart, as an organ, completely loses its viability within an hour or two from the moment biological death is declared, internal organs- for 3 - 4 hours, skin and mucous membranes - for 5 - 6 hours, and bones - for several days.
-These indicators are important for the conditions for successful transplantation or restoration of integrity in case of injuries.
+The heart, as an organ, loses its vitality completely within an hour or two from the moment biological death is declared, internal organs- for 3 - 4 hours, skin and mucous membranes - for 5 - 6 hours, and bones - for several days.
+These indicators are important for the conditions of successful transplantation or restoration of integrity in case of injury.

-The presence of three main signs accompanying clinical death - the absence of a pulse, breathing and consciousness - is already enough to start emergency resuscitation measures.
-They boil down to an immediate call for an ambulance, in parallel - artificial respiration and heart massage.
+The presence of three main signs accompanying clinical death - absence of pulse, breathing and consciousness - is already sufficient to begin emergency resuscitation measures.
+They boil down to immediately calling an ambulance, in parallel - artificial respiration and cardiac massage.

-Competently carried out artificial respiration obeys the following algorithm.
+Properly performed artificial respiration follows the following algorithm.

-• In preparation for artificial respiration, it is required to free the nasal and oral cavity from any contents, tilt your head back so that an acute angle is obtained between the neck and the back of the head, and a blunt one between the neck and chin, only in this position the airways will open.
+• When preparing for artificial respiration, it is necessary to free the nasal and oral cavity from any contents, tilt your head back so that there is an acute angle between the neck and the back of the head, and a blunt angle between the neck and chin, only in this position will the airways open.

-• Holding the nostrils of the dying man with his hand, with his own mouth, after deep breath, through a napkin or handkerchief, tightly wrap around his mouth and exhale into it.
-After exhaling, remove the hand from the nose of the dying.
+• Having closed the dying man's nostrils with his hand, with his own mouth, after take a deep breath, tightly cover his mouth through a napkin or handkerchief and exhale into it.
+After exhaling, remove the hand from the nose of the dying person.

-• Repeat these steps every 4 to 5 seconds until chest movement occurs.
+• Repeat these steps every 4 to 5 seconds until chest movement appears.

 Remember!
-You can’t throw your head back excessively - make sure that not a straight line forms between the chin and the neck, but an obtuse angle, otherwise the stomach will overflow with air!
+You should not throw your head back too much - make sure that there is not a straight line between the chin and the neck, but an obtuse angle, otherwise the stomach will overflow with air!

-It is necessary to correctly perform a parallel heart massage, following these rules.
+It is necessary to correctly perform parallel cardiac massage, following these rules.

-• Massage is done exclusively in horizontal position body on a hard surface.
+• Massage is performed exclusively in horizontal position bodies on a hard surface.

 • Arms are straight, without bending at the elbows.

-• The shoulders of the rescuer are exactly above the chest of the dying person, outstretched straight arms are perpendicular to it.
+• The rescuer's shoulders are exactly above the dying person's chest, and his outstretched straight arms are perpendicular to it.

-• The palms, when pressed, are either placed one on top of the other, or in the castle.
+• When pressed, the palms are either placed on top of each other or in a lock.

-• Pressing is carried out in the middle of the sternum, just below the nipples and just above the xiphoid process, where the ribs converge, with the base of the palm with raised fingers, without taking the hands off the chest.
+• The pressure is applied in the middle of the sternum, just below the nipples and just above the xiphoid process, where the ribs meet, using the heel of the palm with raised fingers, without lifting the hands from the chest.

-• Massage must be carried out rhythmically, with a break to exhale into the mouth, at a pace of 100 clicks per minute and to a depth of about 5 cm.
+• The massage must be carried out rhythmically, with a break to exhale into the mouth, at a rate of 100 compressions per minute and to a depth of about 5 cm.

 Remember!
-Proportionality of the correct resuscitation actions - 1 breath-exhalation is done for 30 clicks.
+The proportionality of correct resuscitation actions is 1 inhalation-exhalation for 30 compressions.

-The result of the revival of a person should be his return to such mandatory initial indicators - the reaction of the pupil to light, probing the pulse.
-But the resumption of spontaneous breathing is not always achievable - sometimes a person retains a temporary need for artificial lung ventilation, but this does not prevent him from coming to life.
+The result of reviving a person should be his return to such mandatory initial indicators - the reaction of the pupil to light, palpation of the pulse.
+But the resumption of independent breathing is not always achievable - sometimes a person remains in temporary need of artificial ventilation, but this does not prevent him from reviving.

 Clinical death is a reversible stage of dying.
-In this state, with external signs of the death of the body (lack of heart contractions, spontaneous breathing, and any neuro-reflex reactions to external influences), there is a potential possibility of restoring it. vital functions using resuscitation techniques.
+In this state, with external signs of death of the body (absence of heart contractions, spontaneous breathing and any neuro-reflex reactions to external influences), the potential possibility of restoring it remains vital functions using resuscitation methods.

-Diagnosis of clinical death is based on a triad of signs: lack of consciousness (coma), breathing (determined by the method of catching a jet of air with the ear), pulse on large arteries (carotid and femoral).
-For the diagnosis of clinical death, one does not need to resort to instrumental research(ECG, EEG, auscultation of the heart and lungs).
+Diagnosis of clinical death is based on a triad of signs: lack of consciousness (coma), breathing (determined by the method of catching a stream of air in the ear), pulse in the large arteries (carotid and femoral).
+To diagnose clinical death there is no need to resort to instrumental studies(ECG, EEG, auscultation of the heart and lungs).

-Biological death follows clinical and is characterized by the fact that against the background of ischemic damage, irreversible changes organs and systems.
-Its diagnosis is carried out on the basis of the presence of signs of clinical death, followed by the addition of early, and then late signs of biological death.
-Early signs of biological death include drying and clouding of the cornea and the symptom of "cat's eye" (to detect this symptom, you need to squeeze the eyeball; the symptom is considered positive if the pupil is deformed and stretched in length).
-Late signs of biological death include cadaveric spots and rigor mortis.
+Biological death occurs after clinical death and is characterized by the fact that against the background of ischemic damage, irreversible changes organs and systems.
+Its diagnosis is carried out on the basis of the presence of signs of clinical death, followed by the addition of early and then late signs of biological death.
+Early signs of biological death include drying and clouding of the cornea and the “cat's eye” symptom (to detect this symptom, you need to squeeze the eyeball; the symptom is considered positive if the pupil is deformed and elongated).
+Late signs of biological death include cadaver spots and rigor mortis.

-« Brain (social) death "- this diagnosis appeared in medicine with the development of resuscitation.
-Sometimes in the practice of resuscitators there are cases when, during resuscitation, it is possible to restore the activity of the cardiovascular system (CVS) in patients who were in a state of clinical death for more than 5-6 minutes, but these patients have already undergone irreversible changes in the cerebral cortex.
-The respiratory function in these situations can only be maintained ventilator method.
-All functional and objective methods of research confirm brain death.
-In fact, the patient becomes a "cardiopulmonary" drug.
-The so-called "persistent vegetative state" develops (Zilber A.P., 1995, 1998), in which the patient can be in the intensive care unit for a long time (several years) and exist only at the level of vegetative functions.
+« Brain (social) death “- this diagnosis appeared in medicine with the development of resuscitation.
+Sometimes in the practice of resuscitation doctors there are cases when, during resuscitation measures, it is possible to restore the activity of the cardiovascular system (CVS) in patients who were in a state of clinical death for more than 5-6 minutes, but in these patients irreversible changes have already occurred in the cerebral cortex.
+The breathing function in these situations can only be maintained mechanical ventilation method.
+All functional and objective research methods confirm brain death.
+In essence, the patient becomes a “cardiopulmonary” drug.
+The so-called “persistent vegetative state” develops (Zilber A.P., 1995, 1998), in which the patient can remain in the intensive care unit for a long time (several years) and exist only at the level of vegetative functions.

 Signs of biological death